Technology / Networking

 macof -I eth0

-How you get alerted to the attack will depend on your console management GUI.
-In our case, our Switch #1 console lit up to tell us that there was console information available.
+Your console management GUI will determine how you are alerted to the attack.
+In our case, our Switch #1 console lit up to tell us that console information was available.

 Depending on what your own GUI does to inform you of such an error, heading to the switch in question should reveal a console message.
 Ours told us that a port security violation had occurred.
-The particular message told us that Gi0/3 was in error-disabled state because of a port-security violation.
-If you're looking for details on the port-security issues, you can type:
+The particular message told us that Gi0/3 was in an error-disabled state because of a port security violation.
+If you're looking for details on the port security issues, you can type:

 show port-security